RealTimeChris/Jsonifier/ReadMe.md

 ## Usage - Serialization/Parsing
 ----
-- Create a specialization of the `Jsonifier::Core` class template for whichever data structure you would like to parse/serialize, within the Jsonifier namespace as follows...
+- Create a specialization of the `jsonifier::core` class template for whichever data structure you would like to parse/serialize, within the Jsonifier namespace as follows...
 ----
 ```cpp
 namespace TestNS {